cobwebch/svconnector/Documentation/Developers/ConnectorApi/Index.rst

 getType()
   This method returns the type of the connector service.
-The type is representative of this kind of data it can handle, e.g. :code:`csv` for the "svconnector_csv" service.
+The type is representative of the kind of data it can handle, e.g. :code:`csv` for the "svconnector_csv" service.

   Input